eiriktsarpalis/typeshape-csharp/README.md

 Defines a port of the F# [TypeShape](https://github.com/eiriktsarpalis/TypeShape) library, adapted to patterns and idioms available in C#.

-## Introduction
+## Motivation

 Datatype-generic programs (a.k.a. polytypic programs) refers to components that are capable of acting on the structure of arbitrary types without necessitating any type-specific specialization on behalf of their callers.
 Common examples include serialization libraries, structured loggers, data mappers, validation libraries, parsers, random generators, equality comparers, and many more.

 In System.Text.Json, the method:

 ```C#
 public static class JsonSerializer